oslabs-beta/tkyo-drift/README.md

 And it’s not just the model: user language evolves too.
 New slang, trending phrases, or tone shifts may emerge that your model wasn't trained on and without observability, you'll miss them.

-TKYO Drift embeds each message and compares it against a configurable baseline using **cosine similarity**, **Euclidean distance**, and scalar features like **punctuation density**, **entropy**, and more.
+TKYO Drift embeds each message and compares it against a configurable baseline using **Cosine similarity**, **Euclidean distance**, and scalar features like **punctuation density**, **entropy**, and more.
 The result is a continuous record of how your model’s and users’ behavior changes over time.

 Use it to answer questions like: